The best I can say for 2021 is that it was certainly A Year. Entirely too much turmoil for my liking, but we made it through, and that’s not nothing.

 I read a great many books in 2021.
 More than I ever have previously in my life, in fact.
 A response, I suppose, to all the rocky happenings in both the world and my own personal life.
 I’ve said it before and I’ll say it again: stories are my bright, shining beacons in the dark.
 The warm, warm, safe spaces I seek out when life, the universe, and everything get to be too much.
 In 2021, things got much too much, and so, naturally, as often as I could, I headed towards the light.

 THE STORIED LIFE OF A.J.
 FIKRY by Gabrielle Zevin

 This story wrecked me, plain and simple.
-Which is infuriating because in some ways it’s so full of clichés and well-trodden tropes that it shouldn’t have worked on me. it shouldn’t have been able to manipulate my feelings.
-But it did, and did I welcome it.
+Which is infuriating because in some ways it’s so full of clichés and well-trodden tropes that it shouldn’t have worked on me.
+It shouldn’t have been able to manipulate my feelings.
+But it did, and welcomed it.
 A beautiful story.

 THE REMARKABLE JOURNEY OF COYOTE SUNRISE by Dan Gemeinhart

 This middle grade novel dealt with death and grief better than most adult fiction I’ve read.
 A heavy book, full of wonderfully realized characters that are designed to break your heart — and they most certainly will.
 I will miss reading about all of them.

 The title of this book is totally accurate.

 Went full in with murder mysteries this year.
 It’s a genre I’ve always enjoyed in some form or another, but it’s become a favorite and a safe space in the last couple of years.
 Knives Out has a lot to do with it, yes, as the film has basically become my lodestar in terms of what I look for in these stories.
 This delightfully twist, heavily meta story comes closer to that ideal than pretty much any other thriller I’ve read so far.
 So much fun.